bmike2047/springboot-rpi-alarm-system/README.md

 ### Frontend
 Web interface is designed using Thymeleaf views and Bootstrap that runs on top of the embedded spring-boot's Tomcat server and Spring MVC<br/>
-After connecting you RPI to your local network, access the board using  a web browser with the URL:
+After connecting your RPI to your local network, access the board using  a web browser with the URL:
 ```
 http://raspberrypi.[your-localrouter-dns]:8080/login
 E.g. for a fritzbox router: http://raspberrypi.fritz.box:8080/login